Loophonium: Usage

 The Loophonium was played by Spiegl at the Royal Liverpool Philharmonic's April Fools' Day and "Nuts in May" concerts.
 When the national anthem was played at concerts involving the Loophonium, the toilet seat would be raised as if to salute.
 It was also used once by the City of Birmingham Symphony Orchestra, where it was played by the principal tuba.

 The Loophonium resided at the house of Peter Spaull, a classical music journalist, for two years.
 It was played on New Year's Eve by Spaull to bring in the new year.

 After Spiegl's death in 2003, the Loophonium was sold to the Walker Art Gallery in Liverpool for a price of £2,640.
-It was sold at Sotheby's Bond Street auction house on 23 November in a lot of 103 instruments (including the Loophonium).
+It was sold at Sotheby's Bond Street auction house on 23 November in a lot of 103 instruments.
 The sale also included a copy of Spiegl's Music Through the Looking Glass.
-After a repair in 2004 at the National Conservation Centre, the Loophonium was put on display in 2006 at the gallery.
+After a repair in 2004 at the National Conservation Centre, the Loophonium was put on display in 2006 at the William Brown Street gallery.
 The display includes a speaker that plays a recording of Frère Jacques on the Loophonium.
 The absurdity of the instrument makes it very popular with children.